 During late February, the trees that gave the park its name begin to bloom with their large, creamy flowers.
 The rest of the park follows with annual flowers popping up along all elevations.
 Once April and May roll around, the cacti are bursting with bright flowers.
 Joshua Tree National Park quickly becomes a desert in bloom.

 Spring also happens to be the best season for birdwatching.
 While the year-round residents of the park are exciting to see, springtime brings even more birds into the area, many in transit or getting ready to nest.
-For birds, Joshua Tree offers a relaxing warm home, away from the harsh weathers during migration.
+For birds, Joshua Tree offers a relaxing warm home, away from the harsh weather during migration.
 Average temperatures reach as high as 85 degrees in the afternoon and 50 in the evenings.

 So what's not to love?
 Perfect temperatures, bird watching, and a desert land of wildflowers in bloom.
 Sounds pretty awesome.

 Before the hot temperatures and greens of summer take over this national park, Shenandoah National Park blooms with colors of red maples and bright wildflowers.
 No matter where you turn in this sprawling park, every turn reveals a new color, new sound, and new sight.

 Shenandoah is popular in the parks world as it offers two completely different ways to experience the land.
-While some visitors choose a scenic drive along Skyline Drive, others opt to explore meadows and forests by foot.
+While some visitors choose a scenic drive along Skyline Drive, others opt to explore meadows and forests on foot.
 With each step, visitors can expect to see a gorgeous plant or an animal, especially deer, or hear the chirps of migrating birds.

 April and May are peak time for wildflower enthusiasts as forest floors are covered in trilliums.
 Pink azaleas bloom in May closely followed by mountain laurel in June.
 If the natural surroundings don't captivate enough, there are plenty of opportunities for birdwatching, hiking, nature walks, biking, and fishing.
 In fact, many visitors are surprised to walk away from Shenandoah with nothing to complain about.
 Each area offers its own natural beauty and it's next to impossible not to enjoy yourself in this Virginia getaway.